3dgehog/video-file-organizer/README.md

 ### Setup systemd service and timer

-Use the toolbox including to do so, run:
+Use the toolbox included to do so, run:

 ```bash
 pipenv run python toolbox.py --systemd